-Join David D. Levine for an in-depth discussion in this video What is vi?, part of Up and Running with vi.
+Join David D. Levine for an in-depth discussion in this video What is vi?, part of Learning vi.

 The story of vi begins back in 1976, in the days of character-based terminals and 300-baud modems.
 In those days, a terminal was a physical box that was capable of displaying a certain number of characters, typically a grid of 80 across and 24 down.
 There was no graphics at all.
 And the acoustic modem was limited to transmitting a very small number of bytes per second.
 So these were the days of limited hardware and slow connections.